 EmacsConf2021: Emacs as design pattern learning

-Disclaimer: the critique here is not on Vi or VSCode users but on anyone who is concerned about Gell-Mann Amnesia plus Stiegler’s warning that that we don’t make it our job to produce digital therapy through non-toxic social and artificial tools and organization.
-I also keep wondering whether and how we can bring into being better ideas.
-At the moment, we have a choice – we can cultivate general computing, for example.
+French philosopher Bernard Stiegler warns that that we don’t make it our job to produce digital therapy through non-toxic social and artificial tools and organization.
+In 2021, we still have a choice of what software we use.
+Even non-techies can still do the work to practice general, personal computing, for example.
 But we may look back on this age one day and be shocked by how much freedom we had – and went on to squander.

 - A design pattern learning approach only further cultivates learning, even where it encounters obstacles;